lars-sh/parent/README.md

 ##### JaCoCo
 Use the `de.larssh.utils.annotations.SuppressJacocoGenerated` annotation to indicate that JaCoCo should ignore the annotated type, constructor or method.

-##### Travis CI
+##### Maven Output (GitHub Actions and Travis CI)
-Create a file called `travis-suppressions.sh` that filters the Maven errors and warnings output on `stdin` when processed by Travis CI.
+Create a file called `mvn-suppressions.sh`, that filters the Maven errors and warnings output on `stdin` when processed by GitHub Actions and Travis CI.
 The following lines show an example file.

 ```Shell
 # Suppress lines that contain the word "first"